alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 > ❞ This is called *perfect forwarding* because the same overload of [the finally invoked function] is selected as if the same argument was supplied to [it] directly.
 It is essential for library features such as `std::function` and `std::thread` which pass arguments to another (user supplied) function.

 One can of course interpret “perfect forwarding” literally as a descriptive term, referring to any forwarding that preserves the arguments’ value categories, regardless of mechanism.
 Then a suitable set of overloads, instead of forwarding-reference parameters forwarded with `std::forward`, is one possibility.
-But to a learner the book’s “this [`move`-ing] allows an overload taking an rvalue to be called, referred to as *perfect forwarding*” does not convey this more abstract meaning either, though that abstract meaning might be what Frances *had in mind*.
+But to a learner the book’s description and sole definition “this [`move`-ing] allows an overload taking an rvalue to be called, referred to as *perfect forwarding*” does not convey the more abstract meaning either, though that abstract meaning might be what Frances *had in mind*.

 ## 5. Book ch 3 &mdash; “Input of strings and numbers”